 Water System Investments: New Braunfels Utilities completed it most recent master plan in 2021 to achieve regulatory compliance and provide capacity as needed to meet growth demands and customer service expectations.
-Fiscal year 2023 saw the completion of many significant projects that added capacity to the system.
-The major capital projects completed in fiscal year 2023 was a new 24-inch waterline in the downtown area along Castell Avenue, a new 24-inch waterline on McQueeney Road, and a new 24-inch waterline from the SWTP to the FM 306 Ground Storage Tank ("GST"), which greatly improved connectivity in the Downtown Pressure Zone.
+Fiscal year 2024 saw the completion of many significant projects that added capacity to the system.
+The major linear capital projects completed in fiscal year 2024 were a new 24-inch waterline along Kuehler Avenue and Dunlap Drive and a new 24-inch waterline on Goodwin Lane and Conrads Lane which greatly improved connectivity in the Downtown Pressure Zone.
 New Braunfels Utilities continued work on the Emergency Preparedness Plan to comply with Texas Senate Bill 3 requirements with the design of generators at all critical sites within the water system.
-Construction began on the Trinity

-Water Treatment Plant ("WTP") Expansion and Well Field Expansion, which will add an additional four Trinity wells to the NBU water system and expand the capacity of the Trinity WTP from 3.75 MGD to approximately 7.5 MGD.
+Construction neared on the Trinity Water Treatment Plant ("WTP") Expansion and Well Field Expansion, which will add an additional three Trinity wells to the NBU water system and expand the capacity of the Trinity WTP from 3.75 MGD to approximately 7.5 MGD.

-Wastewater System Investments: New Braunfels Utilities is in the process of implementing its master plan to achieve regulatory compliance and provide capacity as needed to meet growth demands and customer service expectations.
+Wastewater System Investments: New Braunfels Utilities is in the process of implementing its master plan to maintain regulatory compliance and provide capacity as needed to meet growth demands and customer service expectations.
 Replacement of the clarifier at the Kuehler Water Reclamation Facilities ("WRF") began, and design is underway for the full rehabilitation of both the North and South Kuehler WRF's.
-The relocated and expanded Gruene WRF was completed in September 2020, with a permitted treatment capacity of 2.5 MGD.
-A major interceptor project is the North Kuehler Interceptor, which was completed in fiscal year 2022.
-This project consisted of three individual sewer main projects thattotal 22,000 feet and vary in pipe size from 30-inch to 42-inch and were completed in January 2022.
+The relocated and expanded Gruene WRF was completed in September 2020, with a permitted treatment capacity of 2.5 MGD and an expansion of this facility is expected to begin in fiscal year 2026.
+The first two segments of the North Kuehler Interceptor, which were completed in fiscal year 2022 and ranged from 30-inch to 42-inch in diameter.
+The third most upstream segment of the 30-inch interceptor is currently under design which is expected to greatly reduce inflow and infiltration of the aging and under sized infrastructure.
 NBU is currently under construction to double the permitted treatment capacity of the McKenzie Water Reclamation Facility from 2.5 MGD to 5.0 MGD.
 Construction of that expansion is scheduled to be complete in fiscal year 2026.

 State Water Planning: Senate Bill 1, passed by the Texas Legislature in 1995, created the basis for a statewide water plan.
 The legislation established the framework for creating regional water planning groups to develop local area plans throughout the state.
 These would be brought together by the Texas Water Development Board ("TWDB") to create the new statewide Texas Water Plan.
 The TWDB approved the first state water plan developed by this process in December 2001, and State law requires water plans to be updated every five years.
 The 16 water regional planning groups submitted the latest update throughout the State of Texas in 2021 (i.e., the 2022 State Water Plan adopted on July 7, 2021).
 The next update to the plan is scheduled for 2027, and NBU will continue to strategically work through the planning group to include projects for the benefit of its customers.
-The benefit of having water projects listed in the plan is that the identified projects become eligible for funding assistance through the TWDB, thereby, providing NBU with an alternative financing vehicle.
+The benefit of See Independent Auditors' Report having water projects listed in the plan is that the identified projects become eligible for funding assistance through the TWDB, thereby, providing NBU with an alternative financing vehicle.
 New Braunfels Utilities continues to monitor this process closely and provides input as necessary to reflect changes in NBU's growth projections and water needs during the five-year update periods.